Friday, October 11, 2024

 I am not encouraging anyone to neglect paying their bills and I know that the budget for experiences can range widely depending on what you can do or what you can afford.
 If your budget is tight, go camping at the lake with the family.
 Teach your kids to fish or catch crawdads.
 If something goes wrong, don’t get upset, have fun with it.
 Jill and I call those “memory makers”.
 If you are camping and it pours down rain and the wind blows your tent over, play in the mud and laugh about it.
 Your kids will remember it forever.
 Was the camping trip to prove that you can make things go perfectly or to make a memory?
 Make plans for a bigger trip and budget the money over time.

 I am not sure how this blog fits in with themes of previous blogs except to encourage parents by affirming that “Good things come to those who go”.
 I know that things are expensive and bills add up.
 I am certainly not advocating working all the time to try to be able to go on trips.
 I just think there has to be a balance.
 I read a book back in 2007, called Margin (by Richard Swenson) that changed my life and I would definitely recommend it.
-In this book the offer talks of restoring emotional, physical, financial and time reserves in overloaded lives.
+In this book the author talks of restoring emotional, physical, financial and time reserves in overloaded lives.

 Jill and I are on the cusp of being empty nesters.
 It seems like yesterday when or first baby was born.
 I regret missed opportunities to make memories with our kids while they were home.
 It truly is a small window of time that they are under our roof, so I encourage you to not waste it.